Understand CMMC requirements.

 Close any identified gaps.

 It’s listed as one step, but this simple, breezy phrase could represent considerably more work than those four words represent.
 Again, consult with an RPO or try to find some sort of tool that can help you break down the concrete steps you have to take, something that goes beyond a big, ugly spreadsheet we’ve seen a lot of companies using.

 Now that you know the lingo, this one shouldn’t be hard to interpret.
 You need an assessor to get the certification, and the marketplace section of the CMMC-AB site lists nearly 500 options for that service alone.

-It’s showtime, and you’re ready to turn over all your documentation and proof of compliance with all the standards embedded within CMMC requirements to the assessment team.
+It’s showtime, and you’re either ready to perform a self-assessment or ready to turn over all your documentation and proof of compliance with all the standards embedded within CMMC requirements to the assessment team.

 Allowance of up to 90 days to resolve findings (if any).

 According to one expert, this step isn’t quite as simple as it looks.
-CMMC requires sustained implementation of practices, and you can’t just whip something together if you don’t already have it going on.
-Instead, this step is meant for things like giving you time to produce supporting documentation or arrange for interaction with personnel who were not initially available to the assessors.
+This step is meant for things like giving you time to produce supporting documentation or arrange for interaction with personnel who were not initially available to the assessors, if necessary.
 Again, your RPO should be able to guide you through this step.

 CMMC-AB reviews submitted assessment.